philastrophist/philastrophist.github.io.source/_pages/about.md

 My most recent work includes charaterising how the the relationship between the far-infrared and low frequency radio emission (FIRC) from star-forming galaxies changes over the properties of those galaxies ([paper](publication/2018-11-00-The-Far-Infrared-Radio-Correlation-at-low-radio-frequency-with-LOFAR-H-ATLAS)).
 I have also branched out to develop photometric reverberation mapping techniques for use with large photometric surveys such as LSST.

-Currently, I'm developing a Gaussian mixutre model technique [CANDID](https://github.com/philastrophist/candid) that can mitigate the effects of astronomical biases and incomplete datasets whilst also modelling an entire multidimensional distribution. *Sounds good, right?!*
+Currently, I'm developing a Gaussian mixutre model technique [CANDID](https://github.com/philastrophist/candid) that can mitigate the effects of astronomical biases and incomplete datasets whilst also modelling an entire multidimensional distribution.
 I am applying this technique to explore the causes of the mass dependency of the star-formation rate -- radio luminosity relation (see Gulay's [paper](https://academic.oup.com/mnras/article/475/3/3010/4795315)).
 To do this, I am using the latest LOFAR data release (DR2) together with [Horizon-AGN simulation](https://www.horizon-simulation.org/) to model the full distribution of star-formating properties over redshift and associate it with supernovae energy output.
 Watch this space!